AndyShiue/Ende-readme/README.md

 use if isWindows then os::win else os::nix
 ```

-You can write `const fn` accepting or returning them, but they are only usable at compile time.
+You can write `const fn` accepting or returning `Mod`s, but they are only usable at compile time.

 ## A `const` Version of `factorial`

 I'll define a `const fn factorial` in this subsection.
 The implementation of this `factorial` is different from the `U32` version above.
-This is not to suggest Ende has overloading; they're just from different namespaces.
+This is not to suggest Ende has overloading; they're just declared in different namespaces.

 The problem with `U32` is that it's not defined recursively, so it would be harder for the computer to figure out if the functions using it terminate.
 The solution is to use a recursively defined data type: `Nat`